This page outlines changes to the Common Law Division's case management processes and procedures introduced in response to coronavirus (COVID-19)

 Large Electronic Files

-Large electronic files which are not able to be attached to emails (such as video files) or filed via RedCrest should be provided via an appropriate secure file sharing service (such as Dropbox or SharePoint) to the associate to the relevant judicial officer ahead of the hearing.
-Documents can also be provided using the Court’s Secure Document Exchange.
+Large electronic files which are not able to be attached to emails (such as video files) or filed via RedCrest should be provided via an appropriate secure file sharing service (such as Dropbox or SharePoint).
+Documents can also be provided using the Court’s Secure Document Exchange (SDE).

 Judgments will generally be delivered by email without parties’ attendance.
 If an appearance is required, the hearing will usually be conducted virtually.